One of the most common questions from potential bike commuters reflects nervousness over picking a safe route: How do I figure out where to ride?

 chance to attend an event where you can talk with

-people who ride bikes, do it.
+, do it.
 You’ll find commuters who

 will share routes, secret shortcuts, and tips.